dschuurman/archie-pi/README.md

 Once the `setup.py` script is complete, you are ready to add some web content.
 To add content, another script is provided named `module-installer.py`.
-This script provides a friendly interface from which you can select various Open Education Resources available from [oer2go.org](http://oer2go.org/) and install them on your ARCHIE Pi.
+This script provides a friendly interface from which you can select various Open Education Resources, like those available from [oer2go.org](http://oer2go.org/), and install them on your ARCHIE Pi.

 Before running the installer, ensure an ethernet cable is plugged in with access to the internet and that you are in the `archie-pi` folder.